ros-navigation/navigation2/nav2_mission_executor/README.md

 # Mission Executor

 The Mission Executor module is a task server that coordinates other tasks.
 It can be used to direct the activities of multiple robots as well as other, non-robot tasks.
+As such, it would typically reside on a central orchestration computer.
+The Mission Executor module is implemented using [Behavior Trees](https://en.wikipedia.org/wiki/Behavior_tree).
+As detailed in [Michele Colledanchils's doctoral thesis](https://www.diva-portal.org/smash/get/diva2:1078940/FULLTEXT01.pdf), Behavior Trees are a Control Architecture (CA) initially used in the video game industry to control non-player characters and now applied to the control of autonomous robots.

 ## Overview